 Purdue University is committed to student success, changing how classes are taught with greater focus on faculty-student interaction and creative uses of technology.

 Writing in the Brand Voice

 Brands have personality (just like people).
 Voice is how that personality is conveyed in communications.
 Sentence structure, word choice and tone all create a distinct character that shouts "Purdue University."
 Here's how to do it consistently.

 Just as you'd change your tone based on whom you were speaking to and what you were saying, Purdue's written voice bends on the subject matter and audience.
 Our brand voice ranges from informational to promotional, depending on the project and audience.
 Our brand voice feels friendly, simple, practical and, at times, inspirational.
 Our brand voice sounds conversational, smart, sophisticated and, at times, energetic.

-Some tips below can help you convey the eureka moment in copy.
+Some tips below can help you convey the discovery moment in copy.
 They all use the brand voice while expressing a sense of urgency and excitement that shows our culture of discovery.
 These are examples.
 Add your own techniques as you become more familiar with the brand voice.